Timely updates on COVID-19, for students.

-Chances are you’ve spent the last week or so lounging in bed, stress-eating cereal, and wondering when the heck things are going to be “back to normal.”
+Chances are you’ve spent the couple weeks lounging in bed, stress-eating cereal, and wondering when the heck things are going to be “back to normal.”
 Unfortunately, it’s hard to say.

 In these scary and uncertain times, IGNITE is here to support students more than ever.
 Just because campuses are closed, doesn’t mean we aren’t still looking out for you.

 To alleviate the stress of COVID-19 and keep the Humber College and University of Guelph-Humber community informed, this page will be updated with timely news and facts that directly affect students like you.

 This page is separated into categories:

 - Financial Relief Options

 Prime Minister Justin Trudeau announced that students can start applying for the Canada Emergency Student Benefit on May 15.

 Students are encouraged to create a CRA account beforehand to receive their funding.

 Prime Minister Justin Trudeau announces new financial supports for students